Lessons Learned: My First Smartphone Game

 Some Google Analytics numbers which might be interesting:

-In my opinion, especially the custom events like play time are very interesting.
-Based on this numbers I can assume that the game is still to hard as most of the players see the game over screen in less than one minute play time.
+I think the custom events like playtime are exciting.
+Based on these numbers, I can assume that the game is still challenging as most players see the game over screen in less than one minute of playtime.

 - Keep it simple: Start with small and realistic goals

 - Help yourself, learn everything: Game design, writing code, image editing, and more.